Professor J. Michael Walton

 Contact

-Born in Newcastle-on-Tyne in 1939 my first theatre experience after leaving school was at the People's Theatre in Rye Hill, Newcastle, acting in plays by Fry, Tennessee Williams, Hochwalder, Shakespeare, Willis Hall and Anouilh before playing at the 1958 Edinburgh Festival in André de Launay's 'The Aimless'.
-My first degree was an MA in Classics under Kenneth Dover and Douglas Young at St Andrews where I first directed plays with the Mermaids, including Sophocles' Oedipus at Colonus in St Andrews Castle.
+Born in Newcastle-on-Tyne in 1939, I joined the People's Theatre in Rye Hill after leaving school, acting in plays by Fry, Tennessee Williams, Hochwalder, Shakespeare, Willis Hall and Anouilh.
+I then appeared at the 1958 Edinburgh Festival in André de Launay's The Aimless before becoming a student at St Andrews University.

 I subsequently gained the Postgraduate Diploma in Drama at the University of Bristol (then the country's only independent University Drama Department), specialising in Directing and Design.